FlavourSys/user-manual/search/index.rst

 General
 *******

 The Strawberry search function is designed to make search operations as efficient and fast as possible.
-You need to type at least three characters into the search field for the instant search to start.
 The search function allows you to search for:

-* Project Names
+* Project by Names
-* Project Descriptions
+* Project by Descriptions
+* Project by Statuses
+* Project by Custom Metadata
-* Project Naming Conventions
+* Project by Creator

+* Media Assets by Name
+* Media Assets by Description
+* Media Assets by Extension
+* Media Assets by Technical Metadata
-* Media & Non-Media Assets
+* Media Assets by the Name of Their Related Project
-* Media & Non-Media Asset Descriptions
+* Non-Media Assets

 **********************
 Searching for Projects